 You may have some success in compiling MutekH/emu using your readily available host GNU compiler.
-If it doesn't work because of incompatible configuration, please use a MutekH toolchain.
+If it doesn't work because, please use a MutekH toolchain.
 You can rely on the tools/crossgen.mk script which comes along with MutekH to build some GNU toolchains or download a precompiled toolchain.
 See BuildingExamples page.